 When people think of lower-cost pet food, they immediately think of safety or quality issues that have plagued the industry over the previous decades.

-Brands like Ol’Roy or Kibbles N’ Bites have had several recalls and some of the most popular dog food recipes sold at Walmart stores.
+Brands like Ol’Roy or Kibbles N’ Bites have had several recalls and are some of the most popular dog food recipes sold at Walmart stores.

 It is true that many of the cat food brands sold at Walmart have issued recalls in their past, and for some, there have been several recalls.